 Add a boozy twist to your cocktail hour by surprising guests with an extra drink station where they can order a couple of special drinks that you’ve chosen for the occasion.
 Love gin and tonics?
-Offer a tonic bar with they can order a classic G&T, as well as some other fun variations on the libation.
+Offer a tonic bar where they can order a classic G&T, as well as some other fun variations on the libation.
 Or perhaps you’ve got a penchant for bourbon.
-Stock a separate bar at the reception with bottles of your favorite bourbons so guests can sip and taste.
+If so, stock a separate bar at the reception with bottles of your favorite bourbons so guests can sip and taste.

-Unsure how this works?
-You can, of course, offer a specialty bar in addition to a fully stocked cocktail bar.
-Or, you can serve beer and wine alongside drinks from the specialty bar, and cut the full bar entirely to save on your bar budget.
+As for how this works, you can, of course, offer a specialty bar in addition to a fully stocked cocktail bar.
+Or you can serve beer and wine alongside drinks from the specialty bar, and cut the full bar entirely to save on your bar budget.

 Bloody Mary Bar

-Hosting an afternoon wedding?
-Or maybe you just love Bloody Marys?
-Either way, a build-your-own Bloody Mary bar is a brilliant idea.
-Display a sign inviting guests to customize their own creation and have it fully stocked with bottles of vodka, mix, and all the topping accouterments.
+If you're hosting an afternoon wedding—or maybe you just love Bloody Marys— a build-your-own Bloody Mary bar is a brilliant idea.
+Display a sign inviting guests to customize their own creation and have it fully stocked with bottles of vodka, mix, and all the toppings you can think of.

 Serving glasses of your favorite bubbly just got a whole lot more fun.
 Have a champagne cart at your reception with bottles of your favorite on ice and an attendant ready to pour.

-An outdoor cocktail hour is the perfect opportunity to serve a couple of your favorite bottles of rosé.
+An outdoor cocktail hour is a perfect opportunity to serve a couple of your favorite bottles of rosé.